techgrounds/techgrounds-shamimkhaliq71/03_Security/4_Symmetric encryption.md

 ### Ervaren problemen

 I found this assignment tricky and hard to understand.
-It was difficultto create a symmetric encryption, yet very simple using an online AES generator and I thought I had to do it all by myself doing calculations.
+It was difficult to create a symmetric encryption, yet very simple using an online AES generator.
+I thought I had to do it all by myself doing calculations.
-At the end understood that online generators are easy to use, but my luck none of them would work for me.
+At the end understood that online generators are easy to use, but my luck none of them would work for me at that time of night.
+I tried javainuse.com again in the morning and it worked.

 ### Resultaat
-[Omschrijf hoe je weet dat je opdracht gelukt is (gebruik screenshots waar nodig).]
+See screenshots, but was not able to send it secretly to just one peer via public Slack channal.